activepieces/activepieces/packages/pieces/community/instasent/README.md

 - **Datasource ID**: Your data source identifier within the project
 - **API Key**: Bearer token for authentication (specific to the data source)

-To generate your authentication data go to your project and add an ActivePieces data source.
+To generate your authentication data go to your project and add an ActivePieces data source, if it's not available you can create an Instasent API data source instead.

 ## Actions